sg-developer-portal/doc-portal-publisher-guide/collaboration/teams-and-permissions.md

   ![GitLab group members repository access management screenshot](../assets/gitlab_group_repo_access.png)

-  > For your convenience, you can use the [SHIP-HATS GitLab](https://sgts.gitlab-dedicated.com/) to host your documentation repositories.
   > Should you require further information please feel free to contact [Developer Portal Team](https://t.me/+2UFSzS6404ozNjA9).

 ## Configuring permissions for readers